Understanding the Differences Between Pipe Relining and Pipe Replacement

 Con’s of Pipe Relining

-- An excavation team digs access to the deteriorated underground pipe.
+- A team of excavation workers digs access to the deteriorated underground pipe.

 Pros and Cons of Pipe Replacement

-Pros of Pipe Replacement
+Cons of Pipe Replacement

-Which one should you select?
+Which option should you pick?

 Pipe Relining | Pipe Replacement | |